Toxic algae

 Can I eat fish, shellfish or waterfowl from waters with toxic algae?

-Fish, shellfish or waterfowl such as ducks that have been in contact with water with toxic algal blooms should only be eaten occasionally (less than one meal per week).
+Fish or waterfowl such as ducks that have been in contact with water with toxic algal blooms should only be eaten occasionally (less than one meal per week).
+Clean and wash the animal under tap water before eating.
 Consumers should avoid eating the liver and other organs, as this is where the accumulation of toxins may be greatest.
 Fish may taste earthy due to other compounds produced by the toxic algae; there is no relationship with taste and the concentration of toxins.

 Contact with the water should be avoided while fishing/harvesting and all organisms should be washed in clean water.